 History

 Due to the contamination from the oil refinery, this area was rendered unsuitable for permanent human habitation.
-However, with the reclamation efforts underway, the area is safe for recreational use and the water quality of the Bow River is not under threat.
+However, with the remediation, the area is safe for recreational use and the water quality of the Bow River is not under threat.
 The park, with its variety of habitats, provides an important part of the effort to naturalize the city's river valleys.